Heavenly Burrata Bruschetta with Oven Roasted Cherry Tomatoes on Crusty Italian Garlic Bread !

 The rustic grilled piece of garlic bread that would be my last meal on Planet Earth, If I was asked that question.
 Unless I said that about some other meal on here, in which case I take that one back; unless of course I said the rustic chicken stew over creamy polenta..I probably did, didn’t I…?
 So let me just add this burrata bruschetta to that to make it a meal.
 Okay, great, because really that would not be a fair choice to make.

 I must confess: I finally learned my lesson to never order the bruschetta in a restaurant ever again, because doesn’t matter how big my hopes are, I end up with small pieces of stale toast in my plate, drenched in some soggy canned tomatoes or something like that, not really sure…I won’t name any names because I’m not like that, but really Italian restaurants in Los Angeles: Get Your Bruschetta Game Together Per Favore !
-E’ tutto, grazie mille ! (insert Italian hand gesture here)
+E’ tutto, grazie mille ! (insert Italian hand gesture here).

+The most rustic, easiest food to make on the entire planet.
 No kidding, all you need is patience and love.
 You gotta love your bruschetta, talk softly to it, don’t rush it, let it slowly get those nice grill marks and robe itself in a subtle layer of smoke before rubbing that garlic clove all over the top until it disintegrates.

 There are many ways you can take a bruschetta, depending on the produce in season at the time.